codehackerr/Code-That-Speaks-Domain-Language/README.md

 But here's the catch: all these techniques only get us so far, especially when it comes to capturing the intricate behaviors and rules of the real-world problem we're tackling.

 That's where the magic happens!
-We can add a layer of what we call "[Domain-Specific Language](https://martinfowler.com/dsl.html#:~:text=A%20Domain%2DSpecific%20Language%20(DSL,as%20computing%20has%20been%20done.)"
-(DSL) on top of our code.
+We can add a layer of what we call [Domain Specific Language](https://martinfowler.com/dsl.html#:~:text=A%20Domain%2DSpecific%20Language%20\(DSL,as%20computing%20has%20been%20done.\)) (DSL) on top of our code.
 Think of it as a special dialect that bridges the gap between our code and the real-world problem.
 Another technique is clever encapsulation of intent in language structure.

 But wait, it gets even cooler!
 We're going to dive into a lightweight approach here.